harikagujjula/react-project/src/components/UserFormsDemo/README.md

   * Can be done 3 ways
     * useState to manage entered values.
     * Can be extracted via refs.
+      Pros:
+        * All we need is to define the refs, attach to the input field and access using .current.
+        * Less code compared with the state management, as no listeners required to track the changes, no code required to update their values on change.
+      Cons:
+        * Though we can reset the input values as email.current.value = '',
+        as we learnt, it is not recommended to update the DOM manually.
     * Via FormData object and native browser functions.
   * By default the type for a button is submit.
 If we add a onClick for a button in a form, the form gets submitted.
 Though the Submit function gets